dbashford/mimosa-es6-module-transpiler/README.md

 Add `'es6-module-transpiler'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.

-## Using AMD w/ `0.5.0`+ of this module?

-In most cases AMD will not work by using just this module alone.
-Pair this module with the [amd-shim module](https://github.com/dbashford/mimosa-es6-module-transpiler-amd-shim) to address any issues.
-See that module's [functionality description](https://github.com/dbashford/mimosa-es6-module-transpiler-amd-shim#functionality) for details on why it is necessary.

-If you need the shim, add `'es6-module-transpiler-amd-shim'` to your list of modules AFTER the `'es6-module-transpiler'`.

 ## Functionality

 This module will take your ES6 module syntax code and compile it down to a syntax usable with common module specs: AMD and CommonJS.